 “If the trends carry on going upward at that rate, we’ll be facing a major crisis soon.”

-On Thursday, a group of human rights NGOs, including Survival International, Attac and Minority Rights Group, held a counter-summit presenting their […]
+On Thursday, a group of human rights NGOs, including Survival International, Attac and Minority Rights Group, held a counter-summit presenting their alternative […]